nagoyaqb2/kcr-web/README.md

-# KoalaTy-Control Racing webpage
+# KoalaTy-Control Racing

-This is the code for the new KoalaTy-Control Racing webpage.
+This is a test code for experimenting with the new Next 13 features.

-It's in a very early stage.